-On February 22, 2017, Sabre GLBL entered into the Term Facility Amendment, which replaced the Prior Term Loan B, Incremental Term Loan and Term Loan C with a single class of New Term Loan B with an aggregate principal amount of \$1,900 million maturing on February 22, 2024.
-The proceeds of \$1,898 million, net of \$2 million discount on the New Term Loan B, were used to pay off approximately \$1,761 million of all existing classes of outstanding term loans (other than the Term Loan A) and related accrued interest incurred prior to February 22, 2017 and \$12 million in associated financing fees.
-The remaining proceeds were used for purposes of repaying approximately \$80 million of Sabre's outstanding mortgage on its corporate headquarters on March 31, 2017, and for other general corporate purposes.
-As of March 31, 2017, we had outstanding face value amounts of \$578 million on our Term Loan A, \$1,895 million on our New Term Loan B, and no outstanding balance on the Revolver.
+On February 22, 2017, Sabre GLBL entered into the 2017 Term Facility Amendment.
+The new agreement replaced the 2013 Term Loan B, 2013 Incremental Term Loan Facility and 2013 Term Loan C with the 2017 Term Loan B with an aggregate principal amount of \$1,900 million maturing on February 22, 2024.
+The proceeds of \$1,898 million, net of \$2 million discount on the 2017 Term Loan B, were used to pay off approximately \$1,761 million of all existing classes of outstanding term loans (other than the 2016 Term Loan A), pay related accrued interest and pay \$12 million in associated financing fees, which were recorded as debt modification costs in Other, net in the consolidated statement of operations during the three months ended March 31, 2017.
+The remaining proceeds of the 2017 Term Loan B were used to pay off approximately \$80 million of Sabre's outstanding mortgage on its corporate headquarters on March 31, 2017 and for other general corporate purposes.
+Unamortized debt issuance costs and discount related to existing classes of outstanding term loans prior to the 2017 Term Facility Amendment of \$9 million and \$3 million, respectively, will continue to be amortized over the remaining term of the Term Loan B along with the Term Loan B discount of \$2 million.
+See Note 5.
+Derivatives, to our consolidated financial statements for information regarding the discontinuation of hedge accounting related to our existing interest rate swaps as a result of the 2017 Term Facility Amendment.